fuse-box/fuse-box/README.md

 Whereas `a.js` and  `b.js` are files in folder `batch`

-You can requires all JSON files for example:
+You can require all JSON files for example:

 ```
 FuseBox.import("./batch/*.json")